Priyanshu-1012/easy-code-to-markdown/README.md

 ###Check if the user is old enough
 if [ "$AGE" -ge 18 ]; then
-    echo "You are old enough to vote." else
+    echo "You are old enough to vote." #inline comment ignored else
     echo "You are not old enough to vote." fi